 Content filtering for Wi-Fi hotspots enables businesses and organizations to enhance their online security profile by controlling the content that guests, customers and employees can access from their mobile devices.
 By preventing access to websites likely to contain malware and ransomware, organizations not only protect their wireless networks from online threats, but also the devices that connect to them.

 In addition to enhancing their security profiles, businesses and organizations can also take advantage of WiFi hotspot content filtering to conserve bandwidth, improve the customer experience, and increase productivity in the workplace.
 The benefits of content filtering for WiFi hotspots not only make good security sense, but good commercial sense as well.

 Why Implement Content Filtering for Wi-Fi Hotspots?

-Businesses and organizations provide a public Internet service in order to attract customers who want to stay connected with family, friends and colleagues.
+Businesses and organizations provide a public Internet service in order to attract customers and improve the customer experience.
 Decisions on where to eat, where to shop and how to travel can often be influenced on the availability of the Internet.
 Consequently public WiFi hotspots are more frequently appearing in bars, restaurants and hotels, in shopping malls, and on public transport.